 We're back!
 And HERA Women's Cancer Foundation is bringing #c4l #slc back in a big way.

-Starting with a Reel Rock 10 premier at Petzl Headquarters on Friday, September 25th at 7:00pm.
+Starting with a Fun Kickoff (TBD) at Petzl Headquarters on Friday, September 25th at 7:00pm.
 Limited tickets available to the public - complimentary admittance for our registrants!

 Please join us in our fight to eliminate ovarian cancer the next day when we strike out for the perfect fall day excursion.
 New this year you can choose from five outdoor clinics or just set out for a day of fun & climbing at the crags with our guides - you decide (descriptions follow below).
 Space is limited so please sign up early!

 Based out of Momentum Climbing Gym - Sandy Location, you can expect to enjoy a light breakfast and yoga before striking out to the crags with expert guides from Mountain Education and Development who have generously donated their time this year!
-We'll be sure to have some awesome professional climbers there to share their expertise and support as well - including the amazing Petzl athlete Heather Robinson Weidner who has already committed her time.
+We'll be sure to have some awesome professional climbers there to share their expertise and support as well.

-Join us afterwards for a fun after party (location TBD) with dinner, drinks, and a stacked silent auction.
+Join us afterwards for a fun after party at the Black Diamond campus with dinner, drinks, and a stacked silent auction.
 Top fundraisers will win awesome prizes like camping and climbing gear.
 Expect swag galore.

 Whether you are a beginner climber, an experienced mountaineer, a courageous cancer survivor or a person whose life has been affected by cancer – Climb4Life Salt Lake City is for you.
 Women, men, children and families – all abilities, all ages, and all levels- are welcome!